Please Don't Eat the Daisies: Greenwich, Anyone?

 Kerr's take on the popular trend of writers moving to the country to reconnect with nature.

-How To Decorate in One Easy Breakdown
+How to Decorate in One Easy Breakdown

 Kerr gives her own helpful hints on how to redecorate on a budget.

 Dogs That Have Known Me

 The author's experiences with dogs, large and small, through the years.

 The Kerr-Hilton

 One of the principal sources for the later film, this essay tells how Kerr and her husband acquired their house in Larchmont, New York, complete with gargoyles, secret panels, and a 24-bell carillon that played the duet from Carmen at noon.

 The Care and Feeding of Producers

 How to survive getting a play produced.

 One Half of Two on the Aisle

 Musings from the self-proclaimed most experienced audience member in America.

-Don Brown’s Body
+Don Brown's Body

-A parody of Stephen Vincent Benet's "John Brown's Body" which mixes in Mike Hammer and gangsters.
+A parody of Stephen Vincent Benét's "John Brown's Body", which mixes in Mike Hammer and gangsters.